-GrapheneDB offers daily, weekly, monthly, and on-demand backups.
-These backups are included in all our Standard, Performance, and Enterprise plans — no configuration is needed.
+GrapheneDB offers daily and on-demand backups.
 All backups are retained for a week and are available as downloadable tarballs.

 Before making the backup available, GrapheneDB performs a consistency check to make sure everything is well with your data store.